Are auto insurance companies profitable?

 In the first category, an insurance company might be profitable by only insuring drivers with cheaper vehicles instead of high-end or exotic cars.
 The insurance pool has a high frequency of minor accidents, but the claims are generally not severe.

-In the second category, an insurance company might be profitable by protecting policyholders against events that are unlikely to occur frequently.
-A home insurance company might cover earthquake damage or flood damage, for example.
 The company will be profitable because it can charge higher premiums (because the events are so catastrophic when they occur), but severe events are infrequent (like a 1 in 100 years flood event or perfect storm).

 To enhance profitability, insurance companies will also diversify their pool.
 An insurance company might insure homes on the coast of Florida, for example, and have a pool of customers further inland where hurricane damage is lessened.
 Insurance companies can diversify risk based on geography, limits, duration, and other coverage options, hedging their profits for when a 1 in 100 year event does occur.